MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 Preview versions should not be deployed for end users on production networks.
 Instead, use preview versions to see and try new functionality or fixes that are coming in the next GA version.

-Use the following information to see what’s new or changed for a GA release.
+Use the following information to see what’s new or changed for a release.
 The most current release is listed first.

 > [!NOTE]
 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, first check that it is not a problem with the latest GA release.
 If it is, then check the current preview version.